Salem Falls: Plot summary

 Jack is a highly educated high school teacher at a private school for girls in New England.
 However, he is falsely accused of committing statutory rape with one of his students.
 Following his lawyer's advice, he accepts a plea bargain for a lesser charge and is sentenced to eight months in prison.
 Jack's mother refuses to believe his claims of innocence and abandons him.

 After serving his sentence, Jack wants to have a fresh start, which he finds when he wanders into a diner in Salem Falls, New Hampshire.
 Without disclosing his past, he is hired as a dishwasher.
 He begins a romantic relationship with Addie Peabody, the woman who operates the diner with her father, Roy.
 At the time, she is still mourning the death of her young daughter, Chloe, who died from bacterial meningitis at age six.
-Under law, he is required to register with the local police as a convicted sex offender.
+Under the law, he is required to register with the local police as a convicted sex offender.
 As this is public record, the entire town becomes aware of his past.
 However, Addie does not change her attitude toward him.

 Simultaneously, the novel focuses on local teenage girls who experiment with Wicca: disturbed Gillian, the daughter of prominent businessman Amos Duncan; Chelsea; Whitney; and Meg.
 One night, after a fight with Addie, Jack accidentally stumbles upon them in the woods while they are celebrating the Wiccan holiday of Beltane.
 He is accused of sexually assaulting Gillian.
 Due to his intoxicated state at the time, he is unable to recall exactly where he was that night.